The sum of consecutive cubes

 To form the next, we add 4:

 And so the first four triangular numbers are 1, 3, 6, 10.
-But what is important is that each one is the sum of consecutive numbers
+Each one is the sum of consecutive numbers.

 Problem 1.
 Write the first ten triangular numbers.